-On September 22, Helyar House alumni, students, faculty, staff and friends will gather to celebrate the 50th anniversary the opening of Helyar House in the fall of 1968.
-Dick Merritt, an alumnus, inspired by the early alternative housing provided by then director of resident instruction Frank Helyar, honored his legacy when he served in that same role over 30 years after Helyar’s appointment.
+On September 22, 2018, Helyar House alumni, students, faculty, staff and friends gathered to celebrate the 50th anniversary of the opening of Helyar House in the fall of 1968.
+Dick Merritt, an alumnus, inspired by the early alternative housing provided by then director of resident instruction Frank Helyar, honored his legacy when he served in that same role more than 30 years after Helyar’s appointment.
 Reprinted from Explorations, Spring 2015.

 Dick Merritt, who earned his bachelor’s degree in agriculture and environmental science in 1954 and his master’s and doctoral degrees in horticulture in 1956 and 1961, respectively, began as an undergraduate at Rutgers’ “ag school,” residing in a cooperative living house on campus.
 It was called Phelps House and was located where the Sears store currently stands.
 He was provided this opportunity thanks to professor Frank G. Helyar, who created low-cost alternatives to college dormitories during the Great Depression of the 1930s.